-Enter in Column 1 (and Column 2) information for the same child (or children) you entered on your federal Schedule EIC.
+Enter information for the same child (or children) you entered on your federal Schedule EIC.

-Note: If you have more than two children who meet the requirements to be eligible to claim them for the federal earned income credit on federal Schedule EIC, please enter the additional child's information (up to two additional children) in Column 3 (and Column 4, if applicable).
+Note: If you have more than three children who meet the requirements to be eligible to claim them for the federal earned income credit on federal Schedule EIC, please enter the additional child's information (up to one additional child) in Column 4.
 Note: This will not increase or decrease your Indiana earned income credit.

-In Section B-1, the 'Other' box (box f) includes:
+In Section B-1, the 'Other' box (line F) includes: